haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

     Lol, definitely thats the whole point of this project.

-3. Did we really ask you 😒these questions?
+3. Did we really ask you these questions?

-    No, you but I believe it wakes up the inner nerd🤓 inside you to ask more questions❓.
+	No, you but I believe it wakes up the inner nerd inside you to ask more questions.

 ### Link to the source code